sftpplus/sftpplus-docs/src/doc_source/configuration-identity/roles.rst

     * `all` - allow any action
     * `read` - allow reading the current configuration value or the state of a component
-    * `update` - allow modifying / updating the value of a configuration or the state (start/stop) of a component
+    * `update` - allow modifying/updating the value of a configuration or the state (start/stop) of a component
     * `create` - allow creating new configuration values
     * `delete` - allow removing existing configuration values